If you use spreadsheets to create more than 20 purchase orders monthly, you know the process is time-consuming and error-prone.

 Let’s say you use QuickBooks Online or Enterprise as your accounting system.

-After creating purchase orders and Invoices in your cloud-based system, you need to sync that data with the accounting system to book the cost to the correct chart of accounts.
+After creating purchase orders and Invoices in your cloud-based system, you need to sync the data with the accounting system to book the cost to the correct chart of accounts.

 Without an integration interface with the accounting system, you have to enter the data in your accounting system manually.